google/syzkaller/docs/syzbot.md

 is temporary merging some additional debugging code into `linux-next` under this config setting (e.g. more debug checks and/or debug output) and waiting for new crash reports from syzbot.

+One can also always run syzkaller locally on any kernel for better stress testing of a particular subsystem and/or patch.

 ## Kernel configs

 Kernel configs, sysctls and command line arguments that `syzbot` uses are available in [/dashboard/config](/dashboard/config).